-Profile Permission Required: All Google Apps users with the Web to Leads/Contacts/Cases permission.
+Profile Permission Required: All Google Apps users with the Web to [Module] permission.

 Create Web Forms and Publish in Google Sites

-To generate web forms for Leads, Contacts, and Cases
+To generate web forms for Leads, Contacts, Cases, and custom modules

-- Click Setup > Website Integration > Web Forms.
+- Click Settings > Setup > Automation > Web Forms.

-- In the Web Forms page, click Lead/Contact/Case tab.
+- In the Web Forms page, choose the Module from the drop-down list.